 48(6) Failure to display a private hire vehicle plate 4 49 Failure to notify the transfer of a HC proprietor's licence.
-3 50 (1) 6-12 Failure to present a HC for inspection, as required.
-50 (2) Failure to inform the Authority where the HC is stored.
+3 50 (1) Failure to present a HC for inspection, as required.
+6-12 50 (2) Failure to inform the Authority where the HC is stored.
 3 50 (3) Failure to report an accident to the Authority within 72hours.
 6 50 (4) Failure to produce the HC proprietor's licence and insurance cert 4 53 (3) Failure to produce HC driver's licence.
 3-4 54(2) Failure to wear a private hire driver's badge 3-4 56(2) Failure of a private hire operator to keep proper records of all bookings, or failure to produce them on request of an Authorised Officer of the Council or a Police Officer 6 56(3) Failure of a private hire operator to keep records of all private hire vehicles, or failure to produce them on request of an Authorised Officer of the Council or a Police Officer 6 56(4) Failure of a private hire operator to produce his licence on request 4 57 Making a false statement or withholding information to obtain a HC driver's licence.
 12 58 (2) Failure to return a plate after notice given following expiry, revocation or suspension of a HC proprietor's licence.
 6 61 (2) Failure to surrender a driver's licence after suspension, revocation or refusal to renew.
 6 64 Permitting any vehicle other than a HC to wait on a HC stand.
 6 66 Charging more than the meter fare for a journey ending outside the district, without prior agreement.
 6-12 67 Charging more than the meter fare when HC used as PH vehicle.
 6-12 69 Unnecessarily prolonging a journey.
 6-12 71 Interfering with a taximeter with intent to mislead.
 12 73(1)(a) Obstruction of an authorised Officer or Constable.
 12 73(1)(b) Failure to comply with a requirement of an authorised Officer or Constable.
 6-12 73(1)(c) Failure to give information or assistance to an authorised Officer or 6-12

 Constable.
-Disability Discrimination Act 1995 Section Offence Points 37 Refusal to carry a guide, hearing, or other assistance dog in a hackney carriage without a valid certificate of exemption 37 Charging an additional cost for the carrying of an assistance dog in a hackney carriage 12 37a Refusal to carry a guide, hearing, or other assistance dog in a private hire vehicle without a valid certificate of exemption 12 37a Charging an additional cost for the carrying of an assistance dog in a private hire vehicle 12 Transport Act 1980 Section Offence Points 64(2)(a) Driving a vehicle with a sign above its roof which consists or 10 includes the word "taxi" or "cab" whether alone or part of another word 64(2)(b) Causes or permits a vehicle to have a sign above its roof which 10 consists of or includes the word "taxi" or "cab" whether alone or part of another word
+Equality A ct 2010 Section Offence Points 165 Failure of a driver of a designated hackney carriage to comply with duties relating to passengers in wheelchairs, or another person who wishes to be accompanied by a disabled person who is in a wheelchair 12 165 Failure of a driver of a designated private hire vehicle to comply with duties relating to passengers in wheelchairs, or another person who wishes to be accompanied by a disabled person who is in a wheelchair 12 168 Refusal to carry a guide, hearing, or other assistance dog in a hackney carriage without a valid certificate of exemption 12 168 Charging an additional cost for the carrying of an assistance dog in a hackney carriage 12 170 Refusal to carry a guide, hearing, or other assistance dog in a private hire vehicle without a valid certificate of exemption 12 170 Charging an additional cost for the carrying of an assistance dog in a private hire vehicle 12 Transport Section Offence Points 64(2)(a) Driving a vehicle with a sign above its roof which consists or 10 includes the word "taxi" or "cab" whether alone or part of another word 64(2)(b) Causes or permits a vehicle to have a sign above its roof which 10 consists of or includes the word "taxi" or "cab" whether alone or part of another word